A general overview

 - Surface area and volume – The code can calculate probe-accessible surface area and probe-accessible volume using Monte Carlo sampling approach.

-- Dimensionality of the channel system – The probe-accessible part of the void space can be analyzed to identify dimensionality of the channel system.
+- "Per channel" analysis – The probe-accessible part of the void space can be analyzed to identify independent channel systems, their dimensionality as well as the corresponding Di, Df and Dif parameters.

 - Hologram representations Hologram, a histogram representing the probe-accessible void space, can be calculated and then used to perform structure-(dis)similarity analysis for a large set of material structures.